duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/P3/Simulation/README.md

 5. Follow this with a long production run on a supercomputer.

-For step 4 and 5, plumed data files are required.
+For step 5, plumed data file is required.
 This is described in P3/Plumed